Junior Test Automation Technician - IT-Online

 - Experience with test automation tools, such as Git, Selenium web driver.

-- Experienced in the use of Bug life-cycle management software, such as Jira to Quality Center.
+- Experienced in the use of Bug life-cycle management software, such as Jira ot Quality Center.